-Are Joe Biden’s Debate Stumbles Simply the Result of a Stutter?
+What Joe Biden Can’t Bring Himself to Say

 The office we’re in is awash in framed memories: Biden and his family, Biden and Barack Obama, Biden in a denim shirt posing for InStyle.
 The shelf behind the desk features, among other books, Jon Meacham’s The Soul of America.
 It’s a phrase Biden has adopted for his campaign this time around, his third attempt at the presidency.
 In almost every speech, Biden warns potential voters that 2020 is not merely an election, but a battle “for the soul of America.”
 Sometimes he swaps in nation.

-Joe Biden: ‘We Are Living Through a Battle for the Soul of This Nation’
+Joe Biden: ‘We are living through a battle for the soul of this nation’

 But now we’re back in middle school.
 The students are taking turns reading a book, one by one, up and down the rows.
 “I could count down how many paragraphs, and I’d memorize it, because I found it easier to memorize than look at the page and read the word.
 I’d pretend to be reading,” Biden says.
 “You learned early on who the hell the bullies were,” he tells me later.
 “You could tell by the look, couldn’t you?”